trail.cam

 Protecting Crops from Deer and Wild Hogs: A Trail Camera Strategy

 Use trail cameras to scout deer and wild hog crop damage, then match fences, trapping, and control to the intel.
-A farmer's field-
+A farmer's field-tested strategy.

 From Timestamps to Animal Activity Patterns: A Camera Trap Workflow